helm-unittest/helm-unittest/DOCUMENT.md

 - **values**: *array of string, optional*.
 The values files used to renders the chart, think it as the `-f, --values` options of `helm install`.
 The file path should be the relative path from the test suite file itself.

 - **set**: *object of any, optional*.
 Set the values directly in suite file.
 The key is the value path with the format just like `--set` option of `helm install`, for example `image.pullPolicy`.
 The value is anything you want to set to the path specified by the key, which can be even an array or an object.

+- **template**: *string, optional*.
+The template file which render the manifest to be tested, default to the list of template file defined in `templates` of suite file, unless the template is defined in the assertions (see Assertion).

+- **documentIndex**: *int, optional*.
+The index of rendered documents (devided by `---`) to be tested, default to -1, which results in asserting all documents (see Assertion).
+Generally you can ignored this field if the template file render only one document.

 - **release**: *object, optional*.
 Define the `{{ .Release }}` object.
   - **name**: *string, optional*.
 The release name, default to `"RELEASE-NAME"`.